Hp092/Autonomous-Human-Following-Mobile-Robot/project/report2.md

 ### ROS Communication Proof

-We verified that the active nodes are functional and able to communicate over ROS 2.
+We verified that the active nodes in our Milestone 2 stack are functional and able to communicate over ROS 2.

 **Completed active nodes:**
 - `target_tracker.py`